Activities & Education

 Our lovable fish mascot Splash McClean is eager to spread the word about how to be the solution to storm water pollution!
 Check out these free PDF printables that teach kids and residents of all ages how we can protect our waterways.

-- Splash McClean Coloring Page (PDF)
+• Splash McClean Coloring Page (PDF)

-Add your own splash of color to this fun Splash McClean coloring page! - Storm Water Word Search (PDF)
+Add your own splash of color to this fun Splash McClean coloring page!

 Knowledge is the first step to being the solution to storm water pollution.
-Download this printable word search and learn some storm water lingo. - When It Rains It Drains Maze (PDF)
+Download this printable word search and learn some storm water lingo.

-When it rains it drains.
-Storm water runoff picks up pollutants like oil, litter, pesticides and pet waste from around the community as it flows toward storm drains.
-Unlike wastewater pipes, storm drains do not lead to a wastewater treatment plant.
-Instead, they lead directly to the nearest stream or body of water.
-Download this maze and help Splash direct storm water while avoiding common pollutants. - Storm Water Walk (PDF)
+When it rains, it drains!
+Storm water runoff picks up pollution like oil, litter, and pet waste as it flows into storm drains, which lead directly to local waterways—not treatment plants.
+Download the maze and help Splash guide storm water while avoiding pollutants.

 Is your neighborhood storm water friendly?
 Next time you take a walk, use this handy activity sheet to identify storm water pollution problems and solutions.
-Together, we can help keep our water clean! - Best Management Practices - Who Am I?
-(PDF)
+Together, we can help keep our water clean!

-Best management practices (BMPs) are effective ways to manage our land use and everyday activities to help slow the flow of storm water runoff and reduce storm water pollution.
-Learn more about what you can do to support clean water by helping Splash fill in the blanks on this BMP activity sheet. - Urban Storm Water Cycle Wheel (PDF)
+Best management practices (BMPs) help slow storm water runoff and reduce pollution.
+Learn how you can protect clean water by helping Splash fill in the blanks on this BMP activity sheet.

-The water you drink today could be the same water dinosaurs drank long ago - thanks to our amazing water cycle!
-Earth has a limited amount of water that keeps cycling around and around.
-Have you ever wondered how rainwater gets from your rooftop into local waterways and then back into the clouds?
-Or how land use and development can impact water movement and water quality? - Storm Water Crossword Puzzle (PDF)
+The water you drink today could be the same water dinosaurs drank long ago!
+Earth has a limited amount of water that keeps moving through the water cycle.
+Learn how rain travels from rooftops to waterways and back into the clouds—and how land use affects water quality.

 Puzzled by storm water management?
 Help Splash complete this crossword puzzle and learn the facts!